 "In silence?"
 She held up a hand as he turned to her with an argument.
 "I withdraw the question."

 "I am not like you.
-It is not my way to"--he searched for the word--"emote about her."
-He gulped down his raktajino, busied himself with ordering a new one.
+It is not my way to"—he seemed to be searching for the right word—"emote about her."
+He gulped down his raktajino then busied himself with ordering a new one.
 He glanced over at her cup.
 "Hot chocolate," he said with a grimace.
 "Do you want another?"

 "You still have a sweet tooth."